Dashboard State Indicators FAQsFrequently Asked Questions and Answers for the California School Dashboard State Indicators

 What are the state indicators?

-The state indicators are based on data that is collected consistently across the state from LEAs through the California Longitudinal Pupil Achievement Data System (CALPADS).
+The state indicators are based on data that is collected consistently across the state from LEAs through the California Longitudinal Pupil Achievement Data System (CALPADS) and testing vendors.
 The state indicators are:

 - Academic Indicator (reported separately for English language arts/literacy and mathematics assessments)